There are three predefined virtual environments in the Vagrantfile:

 vagrant ssh.
 Of course, you can specify the name if you want to.

 vagrant up vagrant ssh cd /vagrant/securedrop ./manage.py run # run development servers ./manage.py reset # resets the state of the development instance ./manage.py add-admin # create a user to use when logging in to the Journalist Interface pytest -v tests/ # run the unit and functional tests

 SecureDrop consists of two separate web applications (the Source Interface and the Journalist Interface) that run concurrently.
-The development servers will detect code changes when they are saved and automatically reload.
+In the Development environment they are configured to detect code changes and automatically reload whenever a file is saved.
+They are made available on your host machine by forwarding the following ports: